africacodeacademy-erp2025/sammy/README.md

 }
 ```

-If immediate draft (no time expression):
+Immediate draft (no time expression or not resolved):
 ```json
 {
   "success": true,